PoPETS-AEC/example-docker-python-pip/README.md

   workflow](./github/workflows/build-push-docker-image.yaml) as needed.
 - [ ] Edit documentation in this `README.md` as needed.
 - [ ] Add your code and other scripts, etc.
-- [ ] If you have trouble with permissions on files created inside/outside of the Docker container when accessed from outside/inside of it, see the note about UID and GID in the [`Dockerfile`](./Dockerfile).
+- [ ] If you have trouble with permissions on files created inside/outside the Docker container when accessed from outside/inside it, see the note about UID and GID in the [`Dockerfile`](./Dockerfile).